matt-se/boundary_demo_stack/README.md

 2. Set AWS account creds as TF variables
 3. Create HCP Boundary cluster and get the cluster ID, URL, and admin un/pw
 4. set varables in tf
+5. Update the boundary_worker.hcl config file to include the correct values for hcp_boundary_cluster_id and public_addr.
+6. SSH into the PKI worker EC2 instance and execute the commands in the boundary_setup.sh file (or run it).
+7. Now you can log into Boundary as the user that was created in the TF and connect to a target!